Completed Space Science Missions

 RHODIUM STEM CELL 01

-Successful demonstration of this method for expanding MSCs in small batches could enable tests of larger scale expansion and advance the capability for biomanufacturing MSCs in space.
+Successful demonstration of this method for expanding MSCs in small batches could enable larger-scale expansion and advance the capability for biomanufacturing MSCs in space.
 The ability to expand MSCs in space could translate to improvements in manufacturing on Earth or enable in-space production to treat patients on Earth.

 NASA.GOV: Rhodium Stem Cell 01